 About David Bushell

-I went freelance early 2013 and kicked things off by speaking at the Responsive Day Out conference.
-Since then I’ve provided my design and front-end development skills to many web agencies and clients.
+In early 2013 I moved back up North to venture out as a freelancer.
+I kicked things off by speaking at the Responsive Day Out conference in Brighton, UK.
+Since then I’ve continue to provide my skills to many web agencies and clients.

 Any questions?
 Contact me.